-The following MBW op/ed comes from Dan Symons (pictured inset), founder of SPLIT / LIP, a Web3 and metaverse business consultancy for rights owners.
+The following MBW op/ed comes from Dan Symons (pictured), founder of SPLIT / LIP, a Web3 and metaverse business consultancy for rights owners.
 SPLIT / LIP says that it is designed to offer consultancy to artists, rights owners and rights acquiring businesses to maximise their Web3 & Metaverse opportunities.
 You can read more about Symons and SPLIT / LIP here.

 For music creators and consumers, the journey on the Web3 emblazoned rocket towards the Metaverse is becoming tangible and exciting.

 Creators having access to platforms and tools that allow them to monetise directly to fans, and also for consumers to interact so closely with artists that they themselves become contributors, is a very real possibility that opens the door to fantastic commercial opportunities.

 However, there is an elephant in the room.
 I have been spending some time looking at The Decentralization Paradox.

 A decentralized internet still largely under the control of huge, centralized businesses is…. erm…. clearly not a decentralized internet.

 Big businesses are elbows out and pushing for their Metaverse patch, and rightly so as they can feel the fresh winds of change blowing through Rights Owner Alley.
 Things are being disrupted.